MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-714.md

 Please include your data sources and URLs
  -->

-As a procurement specialist, use the report to:
+Procurement specialists use the report to:

-* Analyze item purchases - The report displays a list of vendors that your company has purchased items from within a selected period, showing invoiced quantity, amount, and discount.
-You can use this information to analyze their item purchases and manage inventory procurement accordingly.
+* Analyze item purchases.
+The report displays a list of vendors that your company purchased from in a selected period, showing invoiced quantity, amount, and discount.
+Use this information to analyze item purchases and manage inventory procurement.

-As a procurement manager owner, use the report to:
+Procurement managers use the report to:

-* Analyze procurement performance - The report shows a total of items purchased from vendors in the given date period, grouped by items.
-You can use this information to analyze their procurement performance and identify any areas for improvement.
+* Analyze procurement performance.
+The report shows a total of items purchased from vendors in a period, grouped by items.
+Use this information to analyze procurement performance and identify areas for improvement.
-* Improve supply chain processes - The report provides information on the total invoiced quantity, cost amount, and discount amount for each vendor/item combination, allowing you to assess the relationship between discounts, cost amount, and volume of item purchases.
-This information can be used to improve supply chain processes and optimize procurement strategies.
+* Improve supply chain processes.
+The report provides information on the total invoiced quantity, cost amount, and discount amount for each combination of vendor and item.
+The analysis lets you assess the relationship between discounts, cost amount, and volume of item purchases.
+Use this information to improve supply chain processes and optimize procurement strategies.

-As a controller, use the report to:
+Controllers use the report to:

-* Monitor vendor spending - The report provides information on the total invoiced quantity, cost amount, and discount amount for each vendor/item combination, allowing you to monitor vendor spending and identify any potential issues.
+* Monitor vendor spending.
+The report provides information on the total invoiced quantity, cost amount, and discount amount for each combination of vendor and item.
+The analysis lets you monitor vendor spending and identify potential issues.

 ## Try the report